jaimevisser/com.thenewmotion.chargingpoint/README.md

-# com.thenewmotion.chargingpoint
+# The New Motion

-Homey app to support charging points monitored by The New Motion.
+Support for EV charging points.